firtoz/router-toolkit/packages/drizzle-sqlite-wasm/README.md

 - ⚛️ **React hooks** - Provider and hooks for easy integration
 - 🔄 **Migrations** - Automatic schema migrations with Drizzle snapshots
 - 🔌 **Bundler agnostic** - Works with Vite, Webpack, Parcel, and more
-- 🗄️ **IndexedDB fallback** - Seamless integration with IndexedDB for offline-first apps

 ## Quick Start